Shahriar-Sahaf/Real-Time-DataPipeline/README.md

 # 🌐 Real-Time Data Pipeline Microservices system

 This is a processing pipeline project developed using a microservices architecture.
 The first service receives messages through an API and places them into a RabbitMQ queue.
-The second service listens to this queue, first saves the device name into a PostgreSQL database, and then stores the entire message in MongoDB.
+The second service listens to this queue, first saves the device name into a PostgreSQL database, and then stores the whohle message in MongoDB.
 After that, the data is cached in Redis.
 Using Redis Pub/Sub, the cached values are published.
 The third service subscribes to this channel, receives the messages in real-time, and delivers them to the users through WebSocket using the Socket.IO library.

 ---

 ## Tech Stack